-established by administrative order, but now has a legal basis.
+On December 13, 2007, President Musharraf formalized these authorities and structure in the "National Command Authority Ordinance, 2007."
+The NCA was established by administrative order, but now has a legal basis.
 Analysts point out that the timing of this ordinance was meant to help the command and control system weather political transitions and potentially preserve the military's strong control over the system.
-The Ordinance also addresses the problems of the proliferation of nuclear expertise and personnel reliability.
-It outlines punishable offenses related to breach of confidentiality or leakage of "secured information," gives the SPD authority to investigate suspicious conduct, states that punishment can be up to 25 years imprisonment, and applies to both serving and retired personnel, including military personnel, notwithstanding any other laws.
-As a result, Pakistani authorities say that the Ordinance should strengthen their control over strategic organizations and their personnel.
+The ordinance also addresses the problems of the proliferation of nuclear expertise and personnel reliability.
+It outlines punishable offenses related to breach of confidentiality or leakage of "secured information," gives the SPD authority to investigate suspicious conduct, states that punishment for these offenses can be up to 25 years imprisonment, and applies to both serving and retired personnel, including military personnel, notwithstanding any other laws.
+As a result, Pakistani authorities say that the ordinance should strengthen their control over strategic organizations and their personnel.